 Whilst Rothbury has a pretty quiet and uneventful history, it was first established as a market town around 1291 and it was the main centre for dealing cattle and wool for all of the surrounding villages.
 It also became an important town in the Coquet Valley as it worked as a crossroads on the ford creating connecting roads between Newcastle upon Tyne, Alnwick, Hexham and Morpeth.
 It is said that in the 1760s, the village had a small craft industry which included hatters – a handcrafted skill that is rare today.

-Read on to find out all about this historic town and discover what there is to do and see here.
+Read on to find out all about this spot's history and discover all the things to do in Rothbury.

 Attractions in Rothbury